A look at Apple's iPhone 12 keynote news. Also: is the public losing interest in Apple's keynotes?

 - 2000: The year Looney Tunes and the various 90s Warner Bros. cartoons (“Animaniacs,” “Tiny Toons”) permanently left broadcast TV.
 While Looney Tunes went exclusively to cable, the 90s WB shows left television period, aside from a few short-lived reruns on Nickelodeon and The Hub.

 - 2001: The year Adult Swim debuted, greatly influencing adult oriented TV animation (for better or worse).

 Satire and pop culture references (“The Simpsons,” “Animaniacs,” etc.)

-“The Simpsons” is without a doubt the decade’s most popular and influential cartoon.
+“The Simpsons” is without a doubt the decade’s most popular and influential TV cartoon.
 One of its biggest influences is popularizing a heavier amount of pop culture references and satire in animation.
 Various animated cartoons started to feature then-current pop cultural references.
-The most prominent of these cartoons were the various 90s Warner Bros. animated shows (“Tiny Toons,” “Animaniacs,” etc.).
+The most prominent of these was Warner Brothers’ 1990s TV animation (“Tiny Toons,” “Animaniacs,” etc.).